seefelke/RAG-system/README.md

 Currently I am saving the type of text, the title and the content.

 One thing to note about the PDF is that a section has most of the time a main section, a few subsections and finally art examples with artists.
 Breaking it down further like this for JSONL doesn't seem really beneficial but it might be very beneficial for a graph based approach.
 Maybe something to consider.

+---

+Added evaluation scores for BERT and RAGAS testing.
+BERT is widespread but has problems with very short dialog which is why I also implemented LLM based testing with RAGAS.
+The RAGAS paper has around 190 citations which should probably be enough for scientific purposes.
+Another alternative was the langchain evaluation but I could not get it to work locally properly.
+I also looked at some other standardised metrics like BLEU but I am not sure how suited those are since they mostly check for either linguistic consistency (e.g. grammar mistakes) or direct overlap with the groundtruth.
+But I think RAGAS has a option to add some of these.

+Added a unittest for these two.
+It takes randomly 2 questions from each category and evaluates them.
+The results are saved to a CSV file in the logs folder (by date).
+I also added some extendable metadata at the top to see the setting used in that run.

+Scores are currently a bit weird and the answers still need a lot of refinement as well.

+I also want to add some automatically updated graph in the future to show progress over the last x logs (averaged).